God’s Mission in Honduras was focus of March 20 Mission Thursday

 Sanchez, canon to the ordinary, leads the Anglican Association for the Development of Honduras, AANGLIDESH in its Spanish acronym, an NGO whose mission is to empower vulnerable young men and women.
 It works with microfinance and business leadership programs that have educational and spiritual content to motivate them to have dreams and improve their living conditions.

-It will be especially helpful as an orientation for those planning to participate in Missio 2025, the world mission conference for the Episcopal Church, which will be held in San Pedro Sula, April 29-May 2 (overview and registration are here).
+The webinar was especially helpful as an orientation for those planning to participate in Missio 2025, the world mission conference for the Episcopal Church, which was in San Pedro Sula, April 29-May 2.